ubirch/ubirch-discovery-service/discovery-service-kafka-api/README.md

 Note: a local version of Kafka is not needed if your goal is to only test the project
 * A local version of the [Kafka platform](https://kafka.apache.org/quickstart)
     * Start zookeeper and the server

     ```bash
     bin/zookeeper-server-start.sh config/zookeeper.properties
     bin/kafka-server-start.sh config/server.properties
     ```

     * Create a topic ```bin/kafka-topics.sh --create --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1 --topic TOPIC_NAME```

     * Start a producer ```bin/kafka-console-producer.sh --broker-list localhost:9092 --topic TOPIC_NAME```

     * Start two consumers:
         * One watching the normal topic
         ```bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic TOPIC_NAME --from-beginning```

         * One watching the error topic
         ```bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic ERROR_TOPIC_NAME --from-beginning```

 * A 0.3.x JanusGraph instance.

     * The easiest way is to run the [standalone version](https://github.com/JanusGraph/janusgraph/releases/tag/v0.3.1) ```bin/janusgraph.sh start```
     * To reproduce the production environment, just docker-compose [this](https://github.com/ubirch/ubirch-discovery-service/tree/master/discovery-service-docker-jg).
     It'll start two docker containers: a cassandra and a JanusGraph instance

 ## Running the tests

+**MAKE SURE TO *ABSOLUTELY NOT* RUN THE TESTS ON A PRODUCTION SERVER**.
+The database that JG will connect to will be periodically deleted through the various stages of the test

 To run the tests, only a JanusGraph instance is needed.

 Change the JanusGraph port and address in resources/application.base.conf with your JanusGraph's address and port (127.0.0.1 and 8182 by default)